robinhood/faust/examples/kubernetes/README.md

 to producer messages.
 The rational for not using faust is to showcase how faust can be added as a new component to the overall system.

 3. Consumer.
-This is a faust worker, consuming the messages placed in the kafka topic, which we have named `test`
+This is a Faust worker, consuming the messages placed in the Kafka topic, which we have named `test`